Benefits of EPC Contracting

 What Is EPC Contracting?

-EPC stands for Engineering, Procurement, and Construction .With this model, a single contractor takes complete control for:
+EPC stands for Engineering, Procurement, and Construction.
+Under this model, a single contractor — in this case, Carbyne — takes full responsibility for three things:

 Why EPC is Getting Famous in Industrial Projects